 Example 3: Corn Farmer

-If the actual price of the corn rises significantly between planting and harvest, the farmer then stands to make additional profits.
-But if the price happens to drop at harvesting time, his losses could be devastating.
+If the actual price of corn rises significantly between planting and harvest, the farmer stands to make additional profits.
+If the price happens to drop at harvest time, his losses could be devastating.

-So if the farmer when he’s planting the corn, shorts (sells) the same number of corn future contracts that’s equivalent to his expected crop size at harvest, what he’s doing is locking in the price of his corn at the time of planting.
+If the farmer when planting his corn crop, shorts (sells) the same number of corn future contracts that’s equivalent to his expected crop size at harvest, what he’s doing is locking in the price of his corn at the time of planting.

-His obligation to his buyer, is to deliver a certain number of corn bushels to a specified place on a certain date sometime in the future, this for a pre-established fixed price, agreed upon pre-planting.
+His obligation to his buyer, is to deliver a certain number of corn bushels to a specified place on a certain date sometime in the future, this for a pre-established fixed price, agreed upon before planting.

-What the farmer did, was he hedged his exposure to the fluctuating corn prices, so as a result, he doesn’t care if the price of corn goes up or down, this because he’s guaranteed that price by the corn contracts.
+What the farmer did, was he hedged his exposure to the fluctuating corn prices, so as a result, he doesn’t care if the price of corn goes up or down, because he’s guaranteed his price by the corn contracts.

 Hedging Is All About Price Protection